dmoka/software-crafters/README.md

 # Software Crafters Twitter space

-All the episodes of the software crafters Twitter space series
+All the episodes of the Software Crafters Twitter space series

 ## Pair-Programming
 <audio controls>